 - The Student Services team can provide assistance with filing a claim through the Syracuse Abroad emergency insurance included in your program fee.

 - Keep copies of all medical bills and have them translated to English.

 - Keep your receipts for any payments you make.

-- You are responsible for follow-up on any insurance claims, both with your primary insurance provider and the ISIC insurance provider.
+- You are responsible for follow-up on any insurance claims, both with your primary insurance provider and the Syracuse Abroad insurance provider.

-The ISOS 24-hour information services and smart phone application are especially valuable when you are traveling during breaks, or visiting destinations where you have no local contacts and find yourself needing medical advice.
-Please download the smart phone app, and register your travel information on the MyTrips portal, located on the ISOS website.
+ISOS also has an application that is available to download.
+Information on the app is especially valuable when you are traveling during breaks, or visiting destinations where you have no local contacts and find yourself needing medical advice.

 Syracuse University prohibits harassment or discrimination related to any protected category including creed, ethnic or national origin, gender, pregnancy, disability, marital status, political or social affiliation, age, race, color, veteran status, military status, religion, sexual orientation, domestic violence status, gender identity, gender expression, or perceived gender.
-Any complaint of discrimination or harassment related to any of these protected bases will be reported to the University’s Chief Equal Opportunity, Inclusion, and Resolution Services Officer by the SU Abroad Assistant Director, Student Services.
+Any complaint of discrimination or harassment related to any of these protected bases will be reported to the University’s Chief Equal Opportunity, Inclusion, and Resolution Services team by emailing firstname.lastname@example.org.
 Compliance efforts under various laws including Titles VI, IX and Section 504 or the Rehabilitation Act will be coordinated.